G-Research/dgraph-lanl-csr/README.md

 source (71%) and destination port (64%) in `flow.txt.gz`.
 All other columns have values in all rows.

+The RDF version is 41 GB in size (.gz), loading the dataset into Dgraph requires 191 GB disk space.

 ## Download dataset

 First, download the dataset from https://csr.lanl.gov/data/cyber1/.